 One or both foramina of Monro can be blocked by a third ventricular colloid cyst or other tumor.
 The aqueduct can be blocked by either congenital or acquired lesions, including mumps ependymitis, hemorrhage, or neoplasm.
 The foramina of Magendie and Luschka can be blocked by congenital failure of opening (Dandy-Walker syndrome), and the basal cisterns can be blocked by fibrosing posthemorrhagic or postinflammatory meningitis.

 Whether tension hydrocephalus can result from obstruction of arachnoidal villi over the cerebral hemispheres is controversial.
 The weight of evidence is against such an occurrence.
 Radiographic enlargement of the subarachnoid spaces over and between the cerebral hemispheres is usually attributable to meningeal cysts or subdural hygromas.

-In hydrocephalus secondary to nonprogressive disease, CSF absorption can equilibrate with CSF production; absorption increases because of increased CSF pressure, and production decreases because of compression of the ...
+In hydrocephalus secondary to nonprogressive disease, CSF absorption can equilibrate with CSF production; absorption increases because of increased CSF pressure, and production decreases because of ...